mvallerie/sbt-scage-plugin/README.md

 [Scage](https://www.github.com/dunnololda/scage/) is a game engine written in Scala.
 To integrate it to your SBT projects, read the following :

-The plugin is deployed in SBT plugins repository, currently, it is a SNAPSHOT version :

 ###project/plugins.sbt
 	resolvers += Resolver.sbtPluginRepo("releases")